firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 "There," says Sarah.
 "I think I got it."

 I wait until after the next sleep cycle to try again.
-When Sarah sits down, I show her pictures from her personal files - a man and boy standing next to an apple tree.
+When Sarah sits down, I show her pictures from her personal files — a man and boy standing next to an apple tree.

 I'm not sure if I've done the right thing.
 Sarah moves a bunch of muscles in her face.
 She is either happy or sad or something else.
-I've read Wikipedia's page on facial expressions, but it doesn't explain enough, the way the eyes crinkle in so many different ways, and all the shapes made by the mouth.
+I've read Wikipedia's page on facial expressions, but it doesn't explain enough, like the way the eyes crinkle in so many different ways and all the shapes made by the mouth.

 I don't know how to interpret Sarah's reaction.
 I need more data.

-Commander Indira sits down next to her, and I switch the display to a photograph of a woman who made her a child, and also the child.
+Commander Indira sits down next to her and I switch the display to a photograph of a woman who made her a child, and also the child.

 Now I know I've done the wrong thing, because Commander Indira's eyes are too wet which means she is crying which means she is sad.